Azure/azure-batch-software-entitlement/docs/walk-through.md

 When working in a local development/test environment, signing and encryption of tokens are both optional.
 We do recommend that you do at least some testing with fully secured tokens as they are significantly longer.

 To sign a token, you will need to specify the thumbprint of a certificate to use for signing.
-Remember which certificate you use for signing as you'll need to provide `sestest server` test service the same thumbprint for verifying the signature (described [below](#starting-the-test-server)).
+Remember which certificate you use for signing as you'll need to provide the same thumbprint to  `sestest server` for verifying the signature (described [below](#starting-the-test-server)).

-Encryption works in the same way - the appropriate thumbprint will need to be provided at both ends of the process.
+Encryption works in the same way - the same thumbprint needs to be provided both for token generation and for token verification.

+You may use the same certificate for both signing and encryption if you prefer.

 Define `$signingThumbprint` and `$encryptingThumbprint` with the appropriate thumbprint values to make it easier to reference the thumbprints: